Est 1994, Sydney's oldest tourism website

 The bridge was built by 1400 workers, 16 of whom were killed in accidents during construction.
 Painting the bridge has become an endless task.
 Approximately 80,000 litres (21,000 gallons) of paint are required for each coat, enough to cover an area equivalent to 60 soccer fields.
 Before Paul Hogan (from the movie Crocodile Dundee) became famous, he worked on the Sydney Harbour Bridge as a painter.

 Recommended for all visitors to Sydney is the Pylon Lookout.
 Inside the Lookout is a fascinating display on how this bridge was built.
 Entry to the Pylon is from the pedestrian walkway on the Harbour Bridge.
 You can get to the walkway via the stairs in Cumberland Street, The Rocks, or from near Milsons Point Station on the north side.
 The Pylon Lookout is open every day except Christmas Day.

-You get an entirely different perspective of the bridge when you see it from Observatory Hill, which can be accessed from The Rocks.
+The bridge takes on an entirely different perspective when seen from Observatory Hill, which is accessed from The Rocks.

 The bridge and Luna Park seen from the shores of Lavender Bay.
 The Australia artist Brett Whitely made Lavender Bay famous through a series of stunning paintings.

 A ferry departs for Circular Quay, having just dropped passengers off at the Milsons Point wharf.
 You can catch a ferry to Milsons Point, walk up the stairs onto the bridge's pedestrian walkway, and walk back across the Sydney harbour Bridge to The Rocks and Circular Quay.